 Hoops Rumors Glossary

-Each new NBA season officially begins on July 1st, which is also the day that players on expiring contracts become free agents.
-However, before players can sign with new teams, the NBA must complete its audit, which establishes figures like the salary cap, luxury tax threshold, and average salary.
-Free agents are allowed to negotiate with clubs during the moratorium, and can agree to terms on new contracts, but they are unable to officially sign a new deal until the moratorium ends.
+The NBA’s annual free agent frenzy begins each July 1st, but most of the deals that happen as July begins can’t become official until a little more than a week passes.
+The league office uses this period of time, known as the July Moratorium, to complete its audit, which establishes figures like the salary cap, luxury tax threshold and average salary.
+Free agents are allowed to negotiate with clubs during the moratorium, and they can agree to terms on new contracts, but they are unable to officially sign new deals until the moratorium ends.

 When the July moratorium ends, all free agents can officially sign contracts.
 Additionally, the new salary cap figures for the year take effect, and the seven-day period for using the amnesty clause begins.